 A parent may not withhold visitation from the other parent for failing to pay child support, and a parent may not withhold child support for a parent violating an established time-sharing agreement.
 Violation of these court-ordered obligations may result in the violator being found in contempt of court, having their driver’s license or passport suspended, having a lien placed on their property, or having their bank account seized.

 Establishing a time-sharing schedule is a complex process that takes into consideration several factors.
 The Joseph Firm provides personalized attention to each of our clients and their unique circumstances, enabling us to build the best possible case in family court proceedings.
-To schedule a free consultation, please call (305)-501-0922 to speak with a South Florida Child Support Lawyer.
+To schedule a consultation, please call (305)-501-0922 to speak with a South Florida Child Support Lawyer.